frob/frob.github.com/_drafts/2015-12-22-lets-plan-a-new-arduino-based-video-game-console.md

 I like the Arduino because it's open source and easy to access.
 These are available everywhere and it isn't too powerful.
 I do wonder if it isn't powerful enough, but seeing what people have done with them: Arduboy, space invaders, asteroids, etc; I think the Arduino will be good for a processor.

 My biggest worry so far is the display, I don't want to use so much of the Arduino's limited power to drive a display.
 My current plan for this is to use two Arduinos.
 One for actual processing and another for driving the display.
-The central processor will feed a frame buffer and the other Arduino will read the framebuffer and drive the display.
-My goal is to have several modes for the framebuffer to pass the info to the Arduino.
-For example, allow a program to pass a diffed framebuffer raster and some other info to allow for different special effects.
+The central processor will feed a frame buffer and the other Arduino will read the frame-buffer and drive the display.
+My goal is to have several modes for the frame-buffer to pass the info to the Arduino.
+For example, allow a program to pass a diffed frame-buffer raster and some other info to allow for different special effects.

 I still have no real plans for sound, other than the quality I want to aim for is a mix of Sound Blaster 16, SNES, and NES.
 Input was just going to be handled with the io on the Arduino.

+### How am I going to do this

+As I said before my plan is to get this far enough along with proof of concepts that other people (that might know more about what they are doing) will gain interest and take care of more of the fine points.
+I will need to learn a lot about the Arduino in-order-to pull this off.
+Here is my factored list so far (I will link to new posts from here, and I expect this list to grow as I find out more things I don't know).

+ - Two Arduinos talking to each other
+ - An Arduino writing/reading from some type of RAM
+ - An Arduino reading a program from some type of ROM
+ - An Arduino displaying stuff on a TV/Monitor
+ - An Arduino getting input from an off the shelf game Controller

+I have seen articles where people have done each of these things independently with an Arduino.
+I hope to pull all this together.